-If you followed my coaching job search log you may have noticed that at times I talked about the career implications of certain types of jobs.
-I realized with a degree of sadness the other day that thinking in terms of a full-time volleyball coaching career led me down a path very different from the one that got me back into coaching three years ago in the first place.
+If you read my coaching job search log you may have noticed that at times I talked about the career implications of certain types of jobs.
+I realized with a degree of sadness at one point that thinking in terms of a full-time volleyball coaching career led me down a path very different from the one that got me back into coaching in the first place.

 Let me explain.